 This approach of using “interface travelers” will also provide for a solution of maintaining product identification and traceability across the three AUP manufacturing sites.

-It is expected that CERN will require that all production/assembly/testing records be delivered along with the hardware.
-This can be accomplished through including links to the Vector travelers in MTF, or through uploading scanned files to MTF.
+CERN requires that all production/assembly/testing records be delivered along with the hardware.
+This is accomplished through exporting all data from Vector, including attachments, into PDF documents and an associated meta-data spreadsheet, and sharing those files with CERN for them to import into EDMS/MTF.

 CERN’s Manufacturing and Test Folder (MTF)